+Motivation.
 The relatively recent notion of additive sparsification has not yet been explored to the same extent as the notion of multiplicative sparsification has been.
-We believe that this notion has a lot of potential for applications as the sparsifiers are not weighted, unlike multiplicative sparsifiers.
-Indeed, the main restriction of multiplicative sparsifiers in applications appears to be the number of distinct weights required in sparsifiers.
+We believe that this notion has a lot of potential for applications as the sparsifiers are not weighted, unlike multiplicative sparsifiers, and the main restriction of multiplicative sparsifiers in applications appears to be the number of distinct weights required in sparsifiers.
 For some graphs (such as the "barbell graph" - two disjoint cliques joined by a single edge), any nontrivial multiplicative sparsifier requires edges of different weights.
 In any case, the authors find the notion of additive sparsification interesting in its own right, independently of applications.
+We refer the reader to [7] for further details and a discussion.

-The goal of our work is to understand how the notion of additive sparsification developed in [7] for cuts behaves on (hyper)graphs with other predicates (beyond cuts), deriving inspiration from the generalisations of cuts to other predicates in the multiplicative setting established in [20, 14].
-In particular, already Boolean binary predicates include interesting predicates such as the uncut edges (using the predicate P(x,y) = 1 iff x = y), covered edges (using the predicate P(x,y) = 1 iff x = 0 and y = 1).
+The goal of our work is to understand how the notion of additive sparsification developed in [7] for cuts behaves on (hyper)graphs with other predicates (beyond cuts), deriving inspiration from the generalisations of cuts to other predicates in the multiplicative setting established in [14, 20].
+In particular, already Boolean binary predicates include interesting predicates such as the uncut edges (using the predicate P(x, y) = 1 iff x = y), covered edges (using the predicate P(x, y) = 1 iff x = 1 or y = 1), or directed cut edges (using the predicate P(x, y) = 1 iff x = 1 or y = 1), or directed cut edges (using the predicate P(x, y) = 1 iff x = 1 or y = 1).
 While such graph problems are well-known and extensively studied, it is not clear whether one should expect them to be sparsifiable or not.
 For instance, as mentioned before, not all (even Boolean binary) predicates are sparsifiable multiplicatively [20].
 Are there some predicates that are not additively sparsifiable?